Mass conservation analysis of extrusion-based 3D printing simulations based on the level-set method: Results

-The interface thickness for the best result obtained in Table IV is $\epsilon_4 = 0.0258 [mm]$, and the best result shown in Table V corresponds to $\epsilon_5 = 0.0276 [mm]$.
-So, what seems to be important is to have an adequate interface thickness around the fluid interface.
-In terms of the qualitative effects on the cross-section, we compared the two results in Fig. 4.
+The interface thickness for the best result obtained in Table 5 ($\epsilon_f = 0.6$) is $\epsilon = 0.0258 [mm]$, and the best result shown in Table 6 ($\epsilon_f = 0.4$) corresponds to $\epsilon = 0.0276 [mm]$.
+Therefore, what seems to be important is to have an adequate interface thickness around the fluid interface.
+In terms of the qualitative effects on the cross-section, we compared the two results in Fig. 5.
 We see that there are some slight differences in the ellipsoids, especially towards the top-centered part of the material.
-Finally, in terms of computational time, the simulation with $\epsilon_4$ took around 6h while the one with $\epsilon_5$ took around 3h.
+Finally, in terms of computational time, the simulation with the finer mesh and $\epsilon_f = 0.6$ took around 6h while the one with the coarser mesh and $\epsilon_f = 0.4$ took around 3h.